David-Else/developer-workstation-setup-script/README.md

 echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p
 ```

+You must run `nnn` once with `-a` to create the fifo file for the preview.

 **ENJOY!** Please report any bugs you may encounter.

 ## FAQ